The Catacombs Related TV and Film

 The leading Western space agencies seem to be EUROSEC and NASA.
 EUROSEC appears to be a successor to the real-life European Launcher Development Organisation which was initiated in the early 1960s by the UK, France, Germany, Italy, Belgium and the Netherlands; the same countries are represented in Doppelganger's EUROSEC council meeting.
 Britain continues to be the largest financial contributor (in real life, France and Germany overtook Britain in the 1970s when the European Space Agency and its new French-led Ariane rocket project replaced the earlier British-led ELDO I & II launch vehicle development efforts).
 EUROSEC maintains a huge European Space Exploration Complex in Portugal, which serves as a launch site for the giant "Phoenix" rocket.

-The movie was shot in southern Portugal.
+Some sequences of the movie were shot in southern Portugal.
 An instruction in the script states the Airport Control Tower, where the plane carrying Glenn and Sharon Ross lands, is to 'match Faro Airport' (the capital of the southern Algarve region of Portugal).
 A more likely location for the launch base would be the Portuguese Atlantic islands such as the Azores, due to the danger of falling rocket stages.

 Opening shot